 Horticulture

 - The NT horticultural industry is comprised of fruit, vegetables, nursery products, turf and hay.
 Almost all production is sold interstate.
-According to the NT Farmers Association, the value of horticulture production in the NT (excluding forestry) rose by $48 million to $389 million between 2019 and 2021.
+According to the NT Farmers Association, the value of horticulture production in the NT (excluding forestry) was around $389 million in 2021.

 - The total value of horticultural production for 2021 comprised: